kmafutah/buy-hold-sell-close/README.md

 TODO:
-TradingGymEnv - need to be fixed to mimic exchange env chikwambo.py -  change to use on bar event, hist-data returns delayed data but good got quick dev
+TradingGymEnv - need to be fixed to mimic exchange env chikwambo.py -  change to use on bar event, hist-data returns delayed data but good got quick dev chikwambo.py - Use indicators to normalise data... chikwambo.py - add ability to trade on 15M,1H and 4H to allow minimal balance, current works work 1000